dart-lang/pub-dev/doc/help-search.md

 # Search

+## Query expressions

-`pub.dev` supports the following search expressions:
+`pub.dev` supports the following search query expressions:

   - `"exact phrase"`: By default, when you perform a search, the results include packages with similar phrases.
 When a phrase is inside quotes, you'll see